 Supporting the NHS during COVID-19 crisis

-We worked hard to enhance our solutions in response to the needs of healthcare practitioners and patients during the pandemic, shaping these services to reinforce the NHS Reset campaign.
+We worked hard to enhance our clinical software solutions in response to the needs of healthcare practitioners and patients during the pandemic, shaping these services to reinforce the NHS Reset campaign.
 We shared advice on how to address unmet care needs with a range of backlog busters and the benefits of integrating diagnostic services to support early cancer diagnosis in the face of growing delays for treatment.

 New product updates and enhancements

 We introduced a series of new product developments to help organisations refine routine services in line with COVID-19 guidance.
 These included the introduction of medical consent forms within eConsent, and the launch of efficienC, a unique two-way communication tool which is proven to reduce DNAs in radiology departments and across the NHS.

 We added a Digital Signature feature to eConsent to facilitate remote consent to treatment, while reducing contact and unnecessary visits to hospital for pre-op assessments.
 We also launched a new Patient Attend feature for Cris, to support social distancing in waiting rooms,.
 You can find out more here.